meshcloud/meshcloud-docs/docs/meshstack.platform-location.md

 ### Project-level

-Customers can create [Projects](meshcloud.project.md) that use the Locations available to their Customer account.
+Customers can create [meshProjects](meshcloud.project.md) that use the Locations available to their Customer account.
 Configuring the locations available to a project is typically restricted to users with the [Customer Admin Role](meshcloud.groups.md), providing a further level of possible delegation.

 ## Deprovisioning / Deleting Projects

-Before a project can be deleted by meshStack you must make sure that no resources are left in any platform it uses.
-This is a security measure as we do not want to accidently delete resources still used from the cloud platforms.
+When [meshProjects](meshcloud.project.md) are deleted in meshStack, meshStack can automatically also delete associated tenants associated with the project in the connected cloud platforms.
+Before a project can be automatically deleted by meshStack, users must make sure that no resources are left in the cloud platform tenants.
+This is a security measure as we do not want to accidently delete a tenant with resources still used from the cloud platforms.
 We therefore check the absence of resources prior of project deletion and upon presence of a resource we stop the deprovisioning process.

 This security check is currently supported for the platforms: